GJNorman/disPicable-Mpdasmasm/README.md

 # disPicable-Mpdasmasm
-A disassembler / Assembler for Pic18 microcontrollers
+An Assembler / disassembler for Pic18 microcontrollers

 The name is light-hearted; 'disPicable' meaning its a disassembler for PIC MCUs, 'Mpdasmasm' meaning Microchip Disassembler-Assembler